alexander-perucci/simplemailer/README.md

  	* mail.smtp.auth

 ### Send the contents of the email to your list
- 1. Locate the folder /simplemailer
+ 1. Locate the `simplemailer` folder
  2. Execute the maven command: <pre>mvn clean compile install</pre>
  3. Execute the maven command: <pre>mvn exec:java</pre>